sequentech/documentation/docs/general/contribute/accessibility-guide.md

 title: Accessibility Guide
 ---

-In this guide we explain the steps we follow to check our software follows standard accessibility guidelines.
-These steps should be followed on new releases to ensure that the software is [WCAG 2.1 Level AA] conformant.
+In this guide we explain the checks we perform to ensure our software complies with standard accessibility guidelines.
+These checks should be reviewed on new releases and when developing new features to ensure that the software is [WCAG 2.1 Level AA] conformant.

 # Checks